Some things in life are painfully overrated.

 Don’t believe me?
 Well, here’s a few reasons why you should:

 For most people, college is a really bad investment.
 The cost of college has risen more than 1100% since 1982, far outpacing inflation in general.
 If the price of other products rose as quickly as college costs have, today we’d be paying $13 per gallon for gasoline — and $22 for a gallon of milk.
-As the price of college continues to go through the roof it becomes more and more difficult — if not impossible — for folks to realize a decent return on their investment unless they pursue a technical degree, or study to become a doctor or lawyer.
+As the price of college continues to go through the roof it becomes more and more difficult — if not impossible — for folks to realize a decent return on their investment unless they pursue a technical degree, or study to become a lawyer or doctor.
 That’s why there’s an army of shell-shocked graduates out there right now with a worthless college degree and nothing to show for it other than a relatively low-paying job and a boatload of student debt.
 Besides:

 Not everybody is college material.
 If they were, 54% of all Americans who enroll into college wouldn’t eventually become dropouts.
 Look, college is hard enough for those who are motivated; for people attending who don’t really want to be there, it’s almost impossible.
 So it makes little sense for anybody to attend a university (and order essay online) unless they’re fully committed to getting a college education, especially when you consider the average cost of tuition, room and board for a private four-year university is approximately $48,000 annually.

 The time spent in college earning a degree can often be put to better use gaining experience.
 True, certain professions like doctors and licensed professional engineers require college degrees.
 But there are plenty of jobs out there where it makes more sense to skip college and immediately embark on a career because on-the-job experience is more valuable than a post-high school education.
 And while those who decide to skip college won’t have a college degree after four years, they will have accrued four years of valuable experience under their belt.
 Even better, they’ll be more than $200,000 ahead in the ledger book, assuming they earned a modest average salary of $25,000 annually over that same period.
+By the way, if you find college to be too time-consuming, you can always type “do my essay for me” and get your essays done by professional writers online; you just need to specify your requirements, and they’ll get your essays done on time for submission.

 There are plenty of relatively good paying jobs available that don’t require a college degree.
 According to US Labor Department projections, 63% of all new jobs that will be created through 2020 won’t require a college degree.
 In fact, Forbes identified 20 surprisingly well-paying jobs that don’t require a bachelor’s degree; many of those listed require just a high school diploma or equivalent including: